gemc/detectors/clas12/targets/README.md

 2. Choose Solid Target:
 Change solid target in "clas12-RGE.gcard" by choosing a subdirectory that contains CAD models for the requiered solid target configuration:
 <detector name="experiments/clas12/targets/rge-dt/C/"  factory="CAD"/>

+### Notes
+clas12-RGE.gcard is an example of an RG-E gcard.
+It could be updated later depending on the GEMC updates and releases.
+Please verify it before using.

 ### Run numbers for each configuration
 | Run number  | Configuration | Torus polarization |